 So you may be wondering, and so may your parents & your students…Why are students made to measure objects using hand-spans, popsticks, string, anything but a ruler?

-These processes are important foundations to measurement and facilitate students understanding of what measuring is before they go move onto the next step of measuring objects using standard units.
+These processes are important foundations for measurement and facilitate students’ understanding of what measuring is before they move onto the next step of measuring objects using standard units.

-A great resource we used to plan our non standard measurement activity is the First Steps Measurement Books.
-These books are research based Research and outline what to include in measurement lesson plans and activities.
-They are my go to resource to help me understand what processes kids need to learn.
-For teaching non standard measurement this is 3 phases that need to be used for teaching all the measurement attributes of:
+A great resource we used to plan our non-standard measurement activity is the First Steps Measurement Books.
+These books are research-based about what to include in measurement lesson plans and activities.
+They are my go-to resource to help me understand what processes kids need to learn.
+For teaching non-standard measurement this is 3 phases that need to be used for teaching all the measurement attributes:

 • length